 - PCORRES should not contain a specific value.
-For example, the value in PCORRES may be '<LLOQ', where LLOQ is the numerical value. - 'BLQ' 33 should be in PCSTRESC to signify that the result is below the LLOQ. - PCSTRESN should be blank. - Standardized units for LOO should be in PCSTRESU. - PCLLOQ should be populated with the lower limit of quantitation for the analyte. - When a numeric value has been assigned to a result that is below the LLOQ for the purpose of group summary statistics, that value should be submitted in SUPPPC as QNAM= 'PCCALCN' to allow the group statistics presented in the study report to be reproduced.
-When a value that is below the LLOQ is excluded from group statistics, no PCCALCN entry is needed.
+For example, the value in PCORRES may be '<LLOQ', where LLOQ is the numerical value. - 'BLQ'35 should be in PCSTRESC to signify that the result is below the LLOQ. - PCSTRESN should be blank. - Standardized units for LOQ should be in PCSTRESU.

-&lt;sup>33 According to the FDA's Bioanalytical Method Validation Guidance for Industry (May 2018), study samples with concentrations listed below the LLOQ should be reported as 'BQL'; however, 'BLQ', as specified in FDA-supported SENDIG versions, is appropriate to use in SEND datasets to report this data.
+35 According to the FDA's Bioanalytical Method Validation Guidance for Industry (May 2018), study samples with concentrations listed below the LLOQ should be reported as 'BQL'; however, 'BLQ', as specified in FDA-supported SENDIG versions, is appropriate to use in SEND datasets to report this data.